Disclaimer – This post may contain affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.

 It’s important to organize your internal thoughts before getting started on the external environment.
 You can’t take control of your life unless you first take control of your mind.

-Take a pen and paper and write down everything inside your head.
+Take your journal (the paperage lined journal is a good option) and write down everything that’s in your head.
 Don’t filter your thoughts.
 Ask yourself,

 - How am I feeling?
 And Why?